lucascaton/vimfiles/README.md

-# Vimfiles by Lucas Caton
+# Vimfiles by Heverton Rodrigues

 **Vimfiles** are configuration files for the Vim editor.
 It includes editor preferences, colorscheme and font definitions, plugins, custom functions and more.

 **This project is my personal Vimfiles**.
-Feel free to send me suggestions through the [issues page](https://github.com/hevertonrodrigues/vimfiles/issues/new) or to send me improvements through the [Pull Requests page](https://github.com/lucascaton/vimfiles/pulls).
+Feel free to send me suggestions through the [issues page](https://github.com/hevertonrodrigues/vimfiles/issues/new) or to send me improvements through the [Pull Requests page](https://github.com/hevertonrodrigues/vimfiles/pulls).

 ## How to use these vim configs